With some of the whitest sand beaches in the world and gentle aqua waters, Jervis Bay is one of Australia's most popular seaside destinations.

 Stay at Paperbark Camp

 If you're interested in camping but don't want the hassle of carrying your own gear, book a couple of nights at Paperbark Camp, only four kilometres (2.5 miles) from Huskisson.
-On the shores of Currambene Creek, the camp offers luxury tented accommodation and is all about enjoying a tranquil bush experience in comfort.
+On the shores of Currambene Creek, the camp is one of the best places to stay in Jervis Bay, offering luxury tented accommodation that's all about enjoying a tranquil bush experience in comfort.
 Enjoy treetop dining at The Gunyah Restaurant, where you can eat by candlelight while searching the trees for possums.

 Visit Booderee Botanic Gardens